Treadly On Campus

-The Ecoversity Cycling Skills Program includes a swag of free gear and events that have been designed to encourage staff and students to regularly ride to Uni:
+We've got events, info and free gear to encourage staff and students to regularly ride to Uni.

 - Free bike maintenance

-- SAPOL bike engraving (to help track it down if it gets stolen)
+- SAPOL bike engraving (to help track down your bike if it gets stolen)

 - Cycle Safety Sessions presented by Bike SA